ibimina/ibimina-chatter/README.md

 - User can update a post.
 - User can delete a post.
 - User can like a post.
+- User can bookmark a post.
 - User can view all likes on a post.
 - User can see all views analytics on a post.
 - User can comment on a post.
 - User can view all comments on a post.
-- User can view all posts by a user.
 - User can view all posts by a user.

 ### Project technologies